-Sakib Bin Salam Parsons Brinckerhoff Associate ConsultantWashington, DC

-Email: sakibreed@gmail.com

-Sakib Bin Salam is a transportation economist and consultant with Parsons Brinckerhoff.
-He specializes in the analysis of public transportation data, financial analysis, and economic research.
-He is interested in public policy issues in transportation- both academic and those affecting stakeholders across the US.
-Prior to joining his current position, he was a master's student in applied economics at Oregon State University.
-The ACRP paper was part of his master's thesis which is a study of Southwest Airline's postentry pricing strategies faced with different market-level competition from rival airlines.
-He also had the opportunity to work at the Eno Center for Transportation in Washington, DC where he published an economic study on overcoming the policy obstacles facing the multi-billion dollar federal aviation modernization program called NextGen.

-Sakib is originally from Dhaka, Bangladesh.
-He came to the US in 2005 for higher education, and got his B.A in economics from Reed College in Portland, OR.
-In his spare time, he enjoys playing guitar, watching movies, and following soccer.
-His favorite team is Manchester United.

-Dan Boedigheimer Advanced Aircrew Academy CEO Colorado Springs, CO

-Email: dan@aircrewacademy.com
+Raunak Bhattacharyya Stanford University Ph.D.
+Student Stanford, CA Email: raunakbh@stanford.edu Raunak Bhattacharyya is a Ph.D. student in the Department of Aeronautics and Astronautics at Stanford University.
+He is a graduate research assistant in the Stanford Intelligent Systems Laboratory and is affiliated with the Center for Artificial Intelligence Safety.
+His current research interests include reinforcement learning and planning under uncertainty in safety critical domains such as aviation and autonomous driving.
+Prior to starting the Ph.D. program at Stanford, Raunak obtained Master's degrees in Computer Science and Aerospace Engineering from the Georgia Institute of Technology.
+At Georgia Tech, Raunak was a graduate research assistant in the Cognitive Engineering Center where his research was focused on human automation interaction in NextGen Air Transportation Systems.
+Raunak obtained his Bachelor's degree (with honors) in Aerospace Engineering from the Indian Institute of Technology Bombay.
+Raunak is a recipient of the ACRP Graduate Research Award.

-Dan Boedigheimer is the CEO and a founding partner in Advanced Aircrew Academy.
+Dan Boedigheimer Advanced Aircrew Academy CEO Colorado Springs, CO Email: dan@aircrewacademy.com Dan Boedigheimer is the CEO and a founding partner in Advanced Aircrew Academy.
 Dan has held positions as an FAA Aircraft Program Designee, Pilot Proficiency Examiner, Check Airman, Instructor Pilot, Flight Standards Manager, and Training Manager for Part 135 Air Carriers.
 He is also a Human Factors Lead Facilitator and consultant for Convergent Performance.

-Dr. Boedigheimer holds a bachelor's degree in aviation management from Minnesota State University, a master's degree in aviation safety from Embry Riddle Aeronautical University, and a Ph.D. in aerospace science from North Central University.
+Dan holds a Bachelor's degree in aviation management from Minnesota State University, a Master's degree in aviation safety from Embry Riddle Aeronautical University, and a Ph.D. in aerospace science from North Central University.
 He is a member of the Delta Mu Delta Academic Honor Society and holds an Airline Transport Pilot certificate with over 5,000 hours of flight experience in business jets.
 He also holds a Gold Seal Certified Flight Instructor certificate.
 Dan is the safety leadership working group lead in the National Business Aviation Association (NBAA) Safety Committee and an active participant FAA/Industry Transport Airplane Performance Planning (TAPP) Working Group.
-Dan is currently researching pilots use of supplemental oxygen for the High Altitude Supplemental Oxygen working group.

-In addition to speaking at Bombardier's Safety Standdown, Aviation Human Factors and SMS Conference, NBAA regional forums, Global Aerospace SM4 Aviation Safety Seminars, and Aviation Week's Fatigue Management Forum; Dr. Boedigheimer has authored two books, UC Systems and UE Systems, describing the complete systems components of the Beech 1900D Airliner.
+Dan is currently researching pilot's use of supplemental oxygen for the High Altitude Supplemental Oxygen working group.
+In addition to speaking at Bombardier's Safety Standdown, Aviation Human Factors and SMS Conference, NBAA regional forums, Global Aerospace SM4 Aviation Safety Seminars, and Aviation Week's Fatigue Management Forum; Dran has authored two books, UC Systems and UE Systems, describing the complete systems components of the Beech 1900D Airliner.

 Yi Cao

 Purdue University

 Ph.D.
-Candidate

-Research Assistant

-West Lafayette, IN
+Candidate Research Assistant West Lafayette, IN Email: cao20@purdue.edu

-Email: cao20@purdue.edu

-Yi Cao is pursuing the PhD degree at the School of Aeronautics and Astronautics, Purdue University.
-He received a bachelor degree in instrumentation science and engineering in 2006, and a master's degree in navigation, guidance and control in 2009 from Shanghai Jiao Tong University, China.
+Yi Cao is pursuing the Ph.D. degree at the School of Aeronautics and Astronautics, Purdue University.
+He received a Bachelor's degree in instrumentation science and engineering in 2006, and a Master's degree in navigation, guidance and control in 2009 from Shanghai Jiao Tong University, China.
 His research mainly focuses on modeling, optimization, simulation, with an emphasis in air traffic flow management.

+TRANSPORTATION RESEARCH BOARD